Canning Basics

 C. botulinum [the botulism causing bacteria] will not grow in acidic conditions (pH less than 4.6), and therefore the toxin will not be formed in acidic foods (however, a low pH will not degrade any pre-formed toxin).
 Combinations of low storage temperature and salt contents and/or pH are also used to prevent the growth of the bacteria or the formation of the toxin.

-The reason why this is good news is that whatever canning method you use, including open kettle canning, as long as the foods you preserve do not fall under the low-acid category, the last thing you should worry about is botulism from canning.
+The reason why this is good news is that whatever canning method you use, including open kettle canning, as long as the foods you preserve do not fall under the low-acid category, the last thing you should worry about is getting sick with canning-related botulism.
 You should still worry about other canning-related things, but botulism isn’t one of them.

 Why does USDA no longer consider open kettle canning safe?